ENG517/Procedure/kenneym/Studentconsole.md

 # How to Connect Techology to the OLED Display

-This guide will teach you how to _.
+This guide will teach you how to connect a console to the OLED screen outside of scheduled events.

 ## Before you Connect

 1. Check the Events panel directly outside the Landing to see if the space is reserved.